Published on May 27th, 2018 | by Joshua S Hill0

 For the companies involved, Taiwan is their gateway to beyond.
 “We monitor and are engaged in many promising markets across the Asia Pacific region as the developments in recent years in Europe make offshore wind more attractive as a source of renewable energy,” said MHI Vestas’ Damien Zachlod.
 “We are committed to the Asia Pacific region and excited by the future development potential that we see there.
 Specifically, we are active in Japan and have an MOU for a project in Vietnam – these markets are among those that we expect to come forward in the short to medium term.”
 Matthias Bausenwein adds that Ørsted sees “Taiwan as our Asia Pacific hub to monitor and explore other markets in Asia” at the same time as they look to “proactively develop offshore wind projects in the US.”

 This seems to be a common trend, and Zhou similarly confirms that “the US market is rapidly becoming an important emerging market for offshore wind development.”
-Mark Liew adds that “India and Australia are potential future markets for offshore in APAC, but there is no firm project pipeline.
+Robert Liew adds that “India and Australia are potential future markets for offshore in APAC, but there is no firm project pipeline.
 It will ultimately depend on the competitiveness of offshore wind power prices compared to onshore wind prices if they are to be realized in both markets.”

 Australia’s first (and currently only) offshore wind project is the 2 GW Star of the South offshore wind farm, which is in early development by Victorian-based developer Offshore Energy and Copenhagen Infrastructure Partners.
 Meanwhile, India is on track to conduct a 5 GW auction sometime this year after the country’s Ministry of New and Renewable Energy recently issued an expression of interest document (PDF) on its website.